TeamVibehub/Monetary-Solutions/README.md

 A simple currency API for Fabric.

 ## Adding to your mod
-To add this to your mod, add this to your `repositories` block in `build.gradle:
+To add this to your mod, add Jitpack to your repositories:

 ```
 maven {
   url 'https://jitpack.io'
 }
 ```
-Then, to include in your mod (JIJing is not required but highly recommended!):
+Then, add the mod as a dependency:
 ```
 dependencies {
   modImplementation 'com.github.TeamVibehub:monetary-solutions:<VERSION>'
-  include 'com.github.TeamVibehub:monetary-solutions:<VERSION>'
 }
 ```
 Replace <VERSION> with the version you want to use.